 6. Be confident and sincere when communicating with potential sponsors

 My 10-year-old daughter, Ally, played a key role in initiating the request to prospective sponsors.
-I was impressed with her confidence in asking to speak to the store manager and her sincere and respectful attitude when presenting our request.
-It is important to prepare some basic script, but more importantly is the way one conveys the message and request.
+I was impressed with her confidence in asking to speak to the store manager and her sincere and respectful manner when she presented our request.
+It is important to prepare the basic script, but more importantly is the way one conveys the message and the request.

-We were glad that among the four stores we approached, three of them agreed to support our concert in some way.
+We were glad that among the five stores we approached, three of them agreed to support our concert in some way.

 Our spring concert was a tremendous success not only for a wonderful night full of fun and music, but also for the invaluable opportunity to seek and collaborate with local sponsors.